Royalty Free Curated Stock Weather Footage, Photos and Illustrations

 If your question isn't answered please contact us at firstname.lastname@example.org.

 SO, JUST WHO ARE WE, ANYWAY?
-Our site was created by a meteorologist and a software engineer with the goal of providing access to a wide variety of hard-to-find video and graphic assets concerning weather, the sky and geosciences in general.
-The site is also a vehicle for researchers and weather videographers/photographers to distribute their works to the media, documentary producers and educators with a minimum of hassle, while actually generating some additional revenue for their intellectual proprietary rights.
+Our site was created by a meteorologist (a past President of the American Meteorological Society) and a software engineer with the goal of providing access to a wide variety of hard-to-find video and graphic assets illustrating the weather, the sky above and geosciences in general.
+The site is also a vehicle for researchers and weather videographers / photographers to distribute their works to the media, documentary producers and educators with a minimum of hassle, while actually generating some additional revenue for their intellectual proprietary rights.
 See 'About Us' for more details.

 I'M A RESEARCH SCIENTIST.
 CAN MY INSTITUTION MARKET MY VIDEOS AND IMAGES ON THIS SITE?
 Absolutely.
 The genesis of this site arose from the ongoing conundrum facing many researchers - (1) we have some great imagery we want to share with the public and contribute to informal public science education, and (2) dealing one-on-one with producers and editors is time consuming and often rather invasive.
 Our site provides a simple means to resolve these issues (and help with your NSF Criteria 2 issues).
 We do have to be careful when designating who actually owns the copyright for assets produced by those working for institutions and also assure that the license fees are sent to the right place.
 For more info, click on 'Become a Contributor' on the Home Page.

-DO WE DEAL WITH LOWER VIDEO RESOLUTIONS THAN HD?
-Yes, we will.
-Our initial video offerings were almost all acquired in HD (1920x1080).
+DO WE DEAL WITH LOWER/HIGHER VIDEO RESOLUTIONS THAN HD?
+Yes, we do.
+Our initial video offerings were almost all acquired in HD (1920x1080), and now, 4K.
 However, we realize there are many exciting clips of unusual and historical weather events that are only available in legacy formats, ranging from HDV to DV and even S-VHS.
 (We have quite a few of our own that we will be adding.)
 So, if you have some really great stuff, even if it's not HD, let's talk!

 WHAT IS PAY-BY-THE-PIXEL?
-More and more, images are originating from realty large DSLRs, with sensors yielding 10, 20 or even more megapixels per image.
+More and more, images are originating from realty large sesnor DSLRs, with sensors yielding 10, 20 or even 30+ megapixels per image.
 This massive resolution is great if you are planning to create a vast wall mural.
-But if you only want a 3 inch wide picture at 72 dpi for a website you don't even want a 21 mp image.
+But if you only want a 3 inch wide picture at 72 dpi for a website you don't want a 20 mp image!
 So we just charge you for what you need.
 At the bottom of each image Preview Page, you can dial in the size (and density) of the image you actually need, and pay for only what you need.

 HOW LONG CAN I USE 'COMP' IMAGES?
-After six months, we request you remove downloaded Comps from your system.
+After six months, we request you remove downloaded Comps (or videos screeners) from your system.
 You can always re-download them.
 Comps are a service we provide so you can use lower-res, watermarked versions of an asset in timelines, layouts, mockups or any other draft work so you can 'try it before you buy it.'
+You may also show them in classroom lectures if you don't mind the watermark.

 Keep In Touch